 To apply for a job role overseas, the government of your destination country needs an assurance that any training you have undertaken is sound, provided by a reputable company and is suitable for the position for which you are applying.
 Having a certificate that has been accepted for legalisation provides this assurance.

 What issues might I experience using my TEFL overseas?

-Having your documents rejected can cause delays and means your money goes to waste, which is exactly what you don’t need when relocation is already so costly and time-consuming!
-Having a close working relationship with the London Embassy Network, we are able to check your documents directly with consular officials if necessary.
-This will save you time and give you peace of mind that you are dealing directly with the experts.
+Just remember that having your documents rejected can cause delays and means your money goes to waste, which is exactly what you don’t need when relocation is already so costly and time-consuming!

 I’ve already got my TEFL, can you help me legalise it?

 You may have been in touch with other companies who have been unable to handle your TEFL legalisation for you.
-Don’t worry, it still might be possible to process your award!
+Don’t worry, it still might be possible to process your award.
 Before you start looking for another course, get in touch with Vital Consular.
 Don’t feel as if you need to delay your plans to relocate when your existing qualification might be perfectly acceptable, and we give a 100% acceptance guarantee on all of our services,

 How can I get started?

 If you need any further advice on your legalisation, all we need is a scan of your document.
 If you received a digital certificate, just send that over to us via email.
 This will enable us to give you an individual quotation and advise if there are any further steps required to process the document.
 Get in touch with one of our friendly team of specialists today.
 You can WhatsApp on mobile, send us a text message via WhatsApp, give us a call on +44 (0) 330 088 1142, visit our site at www.vitalconsular.com or via e-mail at firstname.lastname@example.org.